convisoappsec/conviso-docs/docs/integrations/azure-pipelines-cli.md

 ---
-id: azure-pipelines-cli
+title:  Integrating Conviso Platform into Azure Pipelines
-title: Azure Pipelines CLI Mode
+description:  Learn how to seamlessly integrate the Conviso Platform into your Azure Pipelines to automate security processes, conduct thorough security assessments, and implement Code Review, SAST, and SCA.
-sidebar_label: Azure Pipelines CLI Mode
+keywords:  [Conviso Platform, Azure Pipelines]
 ---

 <div style={{textAlign: 'center'}}>